Glossary of credit card

-Now lets discuss all details of credit card.
+Now let's discuss above details of credit card.

-Logo of an issuing entity (which is either a bank or NBFC) is a unique graphic mark.
+Logo of an issuing entity (bank or NBFC) is a unique graphic mark.

-The features of logo of an issuing entity:
+The features of the logo are as follows:

-- Logo is an emblem of the entity which issues a credit card in order to lend money to its customers.
+- Logo is an emblem of the entity that issues a credit card in order to lend money to its customers.

-- Its main purpose is to ease and aid instant public recognition of the issuer.
+- Its main purpose is to ease and aid instant public recognition of an issuer.

-- Its a symbol which helps people quickly identify the name of bank or NBFC that has issued a credit-card.
+- It's a symbol that helps people identify the name of bank or NBFC that has issued a credit-card.

-Payment processor logo helps a cardholder (user) to identify which payment processor will process and compile his credit cards transactions.
+Payment processor's logo helps a cardholder (user) to identify which payment processor will process and compile his credit card's transactions.
 It also helps him to choose an appropriate payment processor while shopping and filing payment forms.

-Hologram is a 3D image either of an object, individual or some special symbol that has been projected and captured on a 2D flat surface.
+Hologram is a 3D image either of an object, individual or some particular symbol that has been projected and captured on a 2D flat surface.

-Important reasons why a hologram is used on credit card:
+Important reasons why hologram is on a credit card:

-- Hologram is mainly used as a seal of originality.
+- Hologram acts as a seal of originality.

-- It helps to authenticate a genuine brand from counterfeit one.
+- It helps to authenticate a genuine brand from a counterfeit one.

-- It aids in distinguishing an original credit card from fake (dummy) cards.
+- It aids in distinguishing an original card from fake (dummy) cards.

-- It acts as one of the security measures to avoid and/or minimize forgery.
+- It acts as one of the security measures to avoid forgery.

 4. Card number